Ogeon/rust-on-raspberry-pi/MANUAL.md

 chmod +x ~/pi-tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian/bin/gcc-sysroot
 ```

+If your crate requires building C++ code, then you'll need to create a `g++-sysroot` just
+like `gcc-sysroot`, substituting `arm-linux-gnueabihf-g++` for `arm-linux-gnueabihf-gcc`
+inside.

-and you should be done!
+And you should be done!
 Or, kind of done.
 There is one thing left.

 ##Running Cargo